maliouache/Tools-segments2dxf/README.md

 Aliouache M. 2023

+This tool has been developed within the framework of KARMA Project.

 Description:
 	This code converts a segments file into a .dxf file to easily import into a flow simulator